Easy homemade Mathri recipe with Achari (pickle) flavoured masala stuffed in it. A perfect dry snack with your evening tea.

 - In a deep pan heat enough oil.

 - Knead the dough again for a minute.
 Pinch small balls out of the dough.
 Make a small space in the middle using your finger.
-Fill ¼ tsp of achari masala.
+Fill ¼ teaspoon of achari masala.
 Press in between your palms to flatten the balls to ¼ inch thickness.

 - Mathris can be a bit uneven in their thickness and round shapes.
 Do not fret on getting them perfect and even in size and shape.